utwente-fmt/BW-TACAS-2016/README.md

 Installing LTSmin
 --
 Manual installation instructions can be found at http://fmt.cs.utwente.nl/tools/ltsmin.
 Additionally, for the TACAS 2016 submission, LTSmin requires two extra dependencies; Boost and ViennaCL.
 The dependencies should be automatically recognized by autoconf, when installed.
 Make sure to check out our specific LTSmin *tag* for the TACAS 2016 submission: https://github.com/Meijuh/ltsmin/releases/tag/BW-TACAS-2016.
 Also make sure to provide the option `--recursive` to `git clone`.
-After cloning the repository be sure to checkout our *tag*: `git checkout tags/BW-TACAS-2016`.
+After cloning the repository be sure to checkout our *tag*: `git checkout tags/BW-TACAS-2016` and update the submodules: `git submodule update`.

 pnml2pins
 ---